 - Defendant failed to address the risk in an appropriate and timely manner

-Proving that another party is at fault for the slip and fall accident can be a challenging endeavor.
+Proving that another party is at fault for an accident that resulted in injuries can be a challenging endeavor.
 Prevailing on a premises liability claim requires the presentation of material evidence that supports an allegation of negligence on the part of a party that controls a particular property.

-Examples of evidence to support a slip and fall accident injury claim include:
+Examples of evidence to support this type of injury claim include:

 - Medical records